collindever/pyroedit/README.md

 3) Open index.html with either firefox or chrome (sorry windows)

-It is setup to work with 92 nodes ... the patterns in the folder are converted from the old 91 node files
+It is setup to work with 92 nodes ... the patterns in the folder are converted from the old 91 node files This is a top down view with the lower numbers being the lower half of the sphere ...
 ```

 << Start Frame